hrgdavor/java-watch-build/readme.md

 [Main.java](src/main/java/hr/hrg/watch/build/Main.java) is for direct command line usage.
 To use it, just download latest ```java-watch-build-0.2.0-shaded.jar``` from [maven central](http://repo1.maven.org/maven2/hr/hrg/java-watch-build/) or [sonatype oss](https://oss.sonatype.org/content/repositories/releases/hr/hrg/java-watch-build/) or build the project with maven and use the shaded jar from target folder.
+(I tried gradle few times, and it just does not fit me)

 ```
 > java -jar java-watch-build-0.2.0-shaded.jar build.yml